← go back

 One way to increase performance is through something called a Just In Time (JIT) compiler.

-In the background, there are a number of technqiues that NumPy utilizes for fast performance.
-First, it throws aways python lists entirely, and instead defines a custom data structure, numpy.array. numpy.array is fast because it is a densely packed list of homogenous elements that are stored in contiguous chunks of memory.
-This contrasts elements in a vanilla python lists, which is a list of pointers to objects.
+In the background, NumPy utilizes several techniques for fast performance.
+First, it discards Python lists entirely and defines a custom data structure, numpy.array. numpy.array is fast because it is a densely packed list of homogenous elements stored in contiguous chunks of memory.
+This contrasts with elements in vanilla Python lists, which are a list of pointers to objects.
 This is what allows non-homogenous elements to be in a single Python list.

-This special numpy.array can take advantage of lots of other techniques, especially parallelism and multi-threading.
-In case you need a refresher, multi-threaded operations take advantage of multiple CPU cores to execute instructions parallely.
-By enforcing homogenous arrays, NumPy can use Single Instruction Multiple Data (SIMD).
+This special numpy.array can take advantage of many other techniques, especially parallelism and multi-threading.
+If you need a refresher, multi-threaded operations use multiple CPU cores to execute instructions in parallel.
+NumPy can use Single Instruction Multiple Data (SIMD) to enforce homogenous arrays.
 SIMD allows a single CPU instruction to operate on multiple data simultaneously.
-As we will see later, you can also do parallel execution very efficiently through vector processors, whose typical example is the GPU since it specializes on vector calculations.
+As we will see later, you can also do parallel execution very efficiently through vector processors, whose typical example is the GPU since it specializes in vector calculations.

-Like we saw above, NumPy uses broadcasting which allows operations to be performed on arrays of different shapes without making explicit copies of data.
-Third, NumPy functions aren't actually implemented in Python, and instead out of C and Fortran.
+As we saw above, NumPy uses broadcasting, which allows operations to be performed on arrays of different shapes without making explicit copies of data.
+Third, NumPy functions aren't actually implemented in Python; instead, they are implemented in C and Fortran.
 This offloading to C and Fortran minimizes Python's interpreter overhead.
-NumPy functions are also already pre-compiled into machine code so that the functions can just run instantly.
+NumPy functions are also already pre-compiled into machine code so that they can run instantly.

 Overall, none of this stuff is super fancy.
-It's just using classic optimization techniques from computer science.
-Parallelism, multithreading, adding large buffers, and efficient memory allocation are all general techniques that are used to improve performance in programs.
+It's just using classic computer science optimization techniques.
+Parallelism, multithreading, adding large buffers, and efficient memory allocation are all general techniques used to improve program performance.

 11. References